TL:DR

 At

-the heart of this tragic affair are victims and their families, abused and
+the heart of this tragic affair are survivors and their families, abused and

 denied justice.
 Also those who sought justice, but who found it too hard, or